 8. Explore a Winter Beach

 Sometimes the best place to celebrate the awes of winter is at the continent’s edge.
 Exposure to a winter storm fresh off the Pacific is a sensory experience; smell the salt, feel the mist, hear the waves, and delight in the subdued tones of the nearly deserted winter beach.
 There are numerous parks along the coast awaiting you.

 Razor clams abound our cold Pacific coastline.
 Found within a few feet of the low tide mark, a quick dig into the sand can reveal these fat, meaty delicacies up to six inches long.
 There’s a lot to razor clamming, from timing to technique.
 Luckily, we’ve got you covered.

 We love Washington’s state parks and connecting you to news you can use.
-Here at the Washington State Parks Foundation, we support, promote and advocate for your state parks; click here to learn what we do.
+Here at the Washington State Parks Foundation, we support, promote and advocate for your state parks.
 Our members make our work possible.
 Please join us today to help us make your favorite state parks even better.